metrorailings/OwlBlog/content/posts/week-9-supercontest-picks.md

 The Colts have gotten by at this point by having built a solid infrastructure around a careful Jacoby Brissett.
 It's the robustness of their roster that has enabled them to squeak out wins this seasons.
 But without T.Y.
 Hilton, the margin for error has gotten so much more slimmer for this team.
 And I expect the Colts to make a few mistakes against one of the NFL's better defensive lines playing on their own home turf.

 ***

+##### Redskins @ _Bills_ (-9.5)

+Risky here to pick an above-average team to win by more than a touchdown against any NFL team, even on their own home turf.

+But the Redskins are starting _Dwayne Haskins_ here.
+In his 22 pass attempts this year, Haskins has thrown 4 interceptions.
+As if that stat alone isn't enough of a testament to his hopelessness, his reported disillusionment with the team and his feelings of entitlement to the starter position just paints a worse picture of him.